wfabjanczuk/generateids/README.md

 ...
 ```

-Library for generating large number of unique IDs in a randomized order.
+Library for generating a large number of unique IDs in a randomized order.
 Provides a channel for retrieving them one by one.

 ## Description